MatthiasGwiozda/shopping-list/notes/testcases/editableList.md

 - click "ctrl + n".
     - a form to create a new element should appear.

+- click "ctrl + n" multiple times very fast
+    - All the created forms should have unique id's

 - Click on the "Add new" - Button.
 Click on "Esc" while the input - field is focused.
     - The row should be removed